Ensure protection against vulnerability by creating an enabling environment

 for the provision of a comprehensive, integrated and sustainable social

-several pieces of legislation determine its mandate:
+act.
+Several pieces of legislation determine its mandate, including the Social

 The Non-Profit Organisations Act (1997) establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.

 The Older Persons Act (2006) establishes a framework for empowering and protecting older persons, and promoting and maintaining their status, rights, wellbeing, safety and security.
 It provides for older persons to enjoy good quality services while staying with their families in their communities for as long as possible.
 It also makes provision for older persons to live in residential care facilities.

 The Children’s Act (2005) sets out principles relating to the care and protection of children, and defines parental responsibilities and rights.
 It deals with early childhood development (ECD), drop-in centres and early intervention, children in alternative care such as foster care, child and youth care centres and the adoption of children.
 The national ECD policy aims to define the provision of equitable ECD services in South Africa.